ibm-cloud-docs/vmwaresolutions/conref.md

 CONTENT:

-Whenever possible, add ESXi servers by using the {{site.data.keyword.vmwaresolutions_full}} console because changes that you make on the VMware vSphere® Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
-Therefore, add ESXi servers to vCenter Server only for on-premises ESXi servers or ESXi servers that you don't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
+Whenever possible, add ESXi servers by using the {{site.data.keyword.vmwaresolutions_full}} console because changes that you make on the VMware vSphere® Web Client are not synchronized with the VMware Solutions console.
+Therefore, add ESXi servers to vCenter Server only for on-premises ESXi servers or ESXi servers that you don't manage in the VMware Solutions console.
 {: important}
 {: #para-vcenteraddESXiservers}

-Whenever possible, remove ESXi servers by using the {{site.data.keyword.vmwaresolutions_full}} console because changes that you make on the VMware vSphere® Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
-Therefore, remove ESXi servers from vCenter Server only for on-premises ESXi servers or ESXi servers that you don't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
+Whenever possible, remove ESXi servers by using the {{site.data.keyword.vmwaresolutions_full}} console because changes that you make on the VMware vSphere® Web Client are not synchronized with the VMware Solutions console.
+Therefore, remove ESXi servers from vCenter Server only for on-premises ESXi servers or ESXi servers that you don't manage in the VMware Solutions console.
 {: important}
 {: #para-vcenterremoveESXiservers}